What led to your own interview with Springsteen?

 He has been a sophisticated and articulate player on the world stage for so long now that I’d forgotten just how far he’d come.
 In the first interview in the book, he says, “I’m at a point where this is all very new to me” and admits, “I’m not really a literary type of cat.”
 A few decades later, he was speaking with authority about literary and cinematic influences, politics, and more.
 He always had the brainpower, and when he had the chance, he basically gave himself a college education.

-What most surprised you about the project itself?
+What most surprised you about the book project itself?

 The amount of work involved in assembling an anthology.
 Before I compiled this book, I would have assumed that editing a collection of works would be much easier than writing from scratch.
 It’s not.
 Even with the Internet (without which this book would have been impossible), it took hundreds of hours to track down all of the material included here, find the copyright owners, and secure rights.
 I spent hundreds of additional hours transcribing audio and video recordings, editing, checking facts, making corrections, and writing introductions.
 I’ll never look at an anthology the same way again.